 Bottom line: Limited range, poor sound quality and lack of two-way communication are hard to overlook

 Open Field Range Test: 900 Feet

 Manufacturer's Claimed Range (*buyer beware!): 820 Feet

 RELATED REVIEW: The Best Sound Baby Monitors of 2018

 Angelcare began in 1997 and has been creating unique products for parents designed for peace of mind for parents and their newborns.
 Angelcare strives to create innovative designs to help keep babies safe.
 The company has earned various awards for user experience and overall quality with their movement monitors and they continue toward their goal of reducing the stress of infant care with a constant connection to baby.

-The sections below provide details on how the AC420 performed during testing.
+The next sections provide additional information on how the AC420 performed during our testing.
 The individual metric results were used to calculate the overall scores with weighting toward sound clarity and ease of use.

 Ease of Use

 The AC420 earned a 7 of 10 for ease of use.
 This Angelcare earned a higher ease of use score than its brother even though it has a myriad of features that could make it difficult to use.
 Setting up the unit takes less than a minute and really only requires plugging in and turning on.